Tesla Hosts Private Model 3 Joyride Event For Investors But When Will Regular Customers Get To Drive

 “The people we talked to really want this car.
 They want a cool and reasonably affordable electric car.
 Many like that it is a big-ticket electronic device made in America,” said one analyst from Morgan Stanley.

 The private viewing for investors this weekend may be an effort to do some damage control.
-The company has a to deal with a lot of bad news related to the Model 3 lately.
+The company has had to deal with a lot of bad news related to the Model 3 lately.
 As the Inquisitr previously reported, there have been reports that the company has manufactured less than 500 units of their new vehicle.
 Furthermore, the cars that have been produced have been delivered to employees.
-One of their suppliers has also revealed that the company slashed parts orders for the Model 3 by 40%
+One of their suppliers has also revealed that the company slashed parts orders for the Model 3 by 40 percent.

 Elon Musk also implied that the Model 3 was in “production hell” when he camped out on the roof of the Tesla Gigafactory in Nevada.

 The news probably isn’t comforting to investors who have tied their fortunes to the premium electric car manufacturer.
-But this private viewing for them can be seen as a slap in the face for regular customers who are anxiously waiting on their new electric cars.
+But this private viewing can be seen as a slap in the face for regular customers who are anxiously waiting on their new electric cars.

 Tesla Model 3: Are matching color aero wheel covers going to be a thing now? https://t.co/m6L3ybJAlt pic.twitter.com/wKWJIH9UHH